PGY1 Pharmacy Residency

 Required Learning Experiences

-• Orientation (4 weeks)
+• Orientation (4-5 weeks)

 • Critical Care (4 weeks)

-• Pediatrics (4 weeks)
+• Pediatrics (3 weeks)

-Elective Learning Experiences
+Elective Learning Experiences (all three weeks)

-• Administration II (Special Projects)
+• Administration II (Special Project)

-• Ambulatory Care Clinic - Hematology
+• Ambulatory Care Clinic- Hematology

-• Ambulatory Care Clinic - Medical Oncology
+• Ambulatory Care Clinic- Medical Oncology

 • Investigational Drug Service

-• Supportive Care (Pain Service)
+• Supportive Care

 Additional Resident Activities